AlexDownman/AlexDownman/README.md

 ### 💻 Computer Science Student at Swansea University

 My name is Alex and I'm currently studying Computer Science at Swansea University.
-You can find projects I've created using various tech stacks on this page.
+You can find projects and mini-projects I've created using various tech stacks on this page.

 <br />